patrickbucher/factorizer/article/article.md

 The domain functions provide a convenient interface for that purpose.
 Note that handling state is not strictly necessary to solve the problem at hand.
-However, it is handled in a safe way and could be used to implement a caching mechanism.
+However, it is handled in a safe way and could be used to implement a caching mechanism later on.

 The function `start/0` delegates the spawning of a new process to `ServerProcess`: